Jaglal Choudhary

-Jaglal Choudhary (5 February 1895 – 1975) was an Indian independence activist, dalit leader and politician from Bihar, India.
+Jaglal Choudhary (5 February 1895 – 1975) was an Indian independence activist, Pasi leader and politician from Bihar, India.
 He was also a reformer who championed the causes of women's rights, emancipation of dalits, education and land reforms in Bihar.

 Freedom fighter

 Choudhary discontinued his medical education and joined the Non-Cooperation Movement in 1921 heeding Gandhi's call.
 He became a member of the District Congress Committee and was arrested for his participation in the Salt Satyagraha.
 In 1941 he was arrested and jailed for taking part in the Individual Satyagraha and in 1942 at the height of the Quit India Movement he led a satyagraha and captured the police station and post office at Garkha.
 For this he was arrested and sentenced to five years imprisonment.
 One of Choudhary's sons was shot dead by the police during the movement.
 From 23 August 1942 until his release on 30 March 1946 Choudhary remained in prison.